A lien intended to prevent the sale of property until litigation concludes is termed:

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-A lien intended to prevent the sale of property until litigation concludes is referred to as an attachment lien.
-This type of lien is a legal tool that allows a creditor to secure an interest in a debtor's property while a court case is ongoing.
-It effectively freezes the property to ensure that it cannot be sold or transferred, thus protecting the creditor’s potential claim in the event that they win the lawsuit.
+A lien intended to prevent the sale of property until litigation concludes is known as an attachment lien.
+This type of lien is commonly utilized to secure a creditor’s interest in a debtor's property while legal action is pending.
+By placing an attachment lien, a creditor can ensure that the property cannot be sold or transferred until the outcome of the litigation is determined, thereby protecting their potential claim against the property.

 Subscribe